inspireui/support/.github/ISSUE_TEMPLATE/welcome-to-support-ticket-from-inspireui-.md

 + Screenshot issues (drag the file to attach here):

-_*Step 2* (require): verify proof of purchasing the license by submitting this form - http://verify.inspireui.com _
+_* Step 2 (require): verify proof of purchasing the license by submitting this form http://verify.inspireui.com *_